-The above studies have not had access to direct information on quality and have had to draw indirect inferences from prices and other observables.
-In the absence of direct quality information, it is difficult to rule out other explanations for the price patterns definitively.
-But a promising literature with access to direct quality measures has corroborated several of the above points.
-Using wine-guide quality ratings of French champagnes, Crozet et al. (2012) show that firms with higher overall quality ratings charge higher prices, are more likely to export, export higher volumes, and export to more countries.
-Using similar ratings from Chile, research by Ana Cusolito, Álvaro Garcia-Marin, and Luciana Juvenal, summarized in Cusolito and Maloney (2018), shows that higher-rated wines carry higher prices and are associated with higher material costs.
-Among soccer-ball producers in Pakistan, where several quality types are directly reported, Atkin et al. (2015) show that larger producers produce a higher share of high-quality balls, at higher average cost, and charge higher prices and markups.
+summarized in Cusolito and Maloney (2018), shows that higher-rated wines carry higher prices and are associated with higher material costs.
+Among soccer ball producers in Pakistan, where several quality types are directly reported, Atkin et al. (2015) show that larger producers produce a higher share of high-quality balls, at higher average cost, and charge higher prices and markups.

 Two recent papers present particularly convincing evidence of a causal effect of exporting on direct measures of product quality.
-Focusing on Peruvian fishmeal producers, where protein content is an observable indicator of quality, Hansman et al. (2020) use two sources of arguably exogenous variation in the demand for quality on export markets: fishing quotas imposed by the main competing producers of high-quality fishmeal (Denmark, Iceland, and Chile); and destinationmarket-specific demand shocks for fishmeal interacted with firms' initial composition of exports by destination.
+Focusing on Peruvian fishmeal producers, where protein content is an observable indicator of quality, Hansman et al. (2020) use two sources of arguably exogenous variation in the demand for quality on export markets: fishing quotas imposed by the main competing producers of high-quality fishmeal (Denmark, Iceland, and Chile); and destination-market-specific demand shocks for fishmeal interacted with firms' initial composition of exports by destination.
 They find not only that firms sold higher-protein fishmeal in response to increases in the demand for quality, but also that firms were more likely to integrate vertically, arguably solving a quality-assurance problem due to imperfect observability of input quality.
-Perhaps the cleanest study of the effect of exporting on quality choices is the experiment with Egyptian rug producers by Atkin et al. (2017a), mentioned in Section 2.2.1 above.
+Perhaps the cleanest study of the effect of exporting on quality choices is the experiment with Egyptian rug producers by Atkin, Khandelwal, and Osman (2017), mentioned in section 2.2.1.
 The authors paid a local master artisan to evaluate the quality of rugs on a number of dimensions, including the straightness of corners and thread tightness.
 They find clear increases in product quality among firms that randomly received the initial export contracts.

 Overall, the evidence that exporting to richer countries induces firms to upgrade quality seems strong and most consistent with the idea that the driver is the greater willingness of rich-country consumers to pay for quality.
-That preferences of richer end-consumers matter is reinforced by case studies of Argentinian export industries by Artopoulos et al. (2013), who note that export pioneers often have direct knowledge of end-consumer tastes in developed-country markets.
-This observation echoes the sociology literature on global value chains which observes that industrial upgrading in many industries has been "buyer-driven," that is, driven by the demands of big retailers selling mainly to rich-country consumers (Gereffi, 1999).
+The fact that preferences of richer end consumers matter is reinforced by case studies of Argentinian export industries by Artopoulos, Friel, and Hallak (2013), who note that export pioneers often have direct knowledge of end-consumer tastes in developed-country markets.
+This observation echoes the sociology literature on global value chains which observes that industrial upgrading in many industries has been "buyer driven," that is, driven by the demands of big retailers selling mainly to rich-country consumers (Gereffi 1999).